This information applies to the following qualifications:

 The table below outlines the amount of controlled exam and preparation time allocated to a specific qualification.
 Short sessions should be avoided.
 Preparation time will either be determined by your centre or, where the tasks are available for the lifetime of the qualification, there is no time limit.

-Access to computers and the Internet needs to be monitored and restricted if necessary.
+Access to computers and the Internet needs to be monitored and restricted if necessary, this includes student access to cloud-based software such as Photoshop.

 Work stored electronically must be stored safely and securely, e.g. candidates must not be able to access it outside the exam.